 - Hair should be cut in a feminine style.
-Extreme faddish styles, and haircuts with significant contrast in length or layering are not permitted.
-Hair must be blended smoothly with no sharp lines or dramatic changes.
 Any coloring should appear natural. - Tattoos, body piercing, excessive (or unnatural) makeup, and jewelry are not permitted. - If a student gets a body piercing prior to coming to Maranatha, she will be required to remove the body piercing, visible or not. - If a student gets a tattoo prior to coming to Maranatha, she will be required to cover the tattoo unless permitted to do otherwise by the Dean of Students.
 Note: a student granted that permission may still be required to cover the tattoo while representing the university through music groups or an athletic team. - Students may not get a tattoo during their enrollment at MBU including all breaks (e.g., Christmas, and summer). - A maximum of three earrings may be worn in each ear: 2 earrings in each lobe and one cartilage piercing in each ear.